 11. BITTERSWEET (5/5)

 13. JUST GOT IT DONE (4/5)

 15. CARE FOR YOU (5/5)

 16. IN THE AIR (4/5)

 17. LIFE (4/5)

 What better way to win fans back by dropping good music, right?
 What I heard on Daystar is top-notch hip-hop music.
 Unfortunately, I felt like a scumbag listening to the album…

-I don’t think I’ve ever had to play an investigator while listening to a hip-hop album before.
+I don’t think that I’ve ever had to play an investigator while listening to a hip-hop album before.
 Throughout Daystar, I enjoyed the music, but at the same time, I found myself trying to decipher every single lyric that Tory Lanez aimed at his brand new foes.
 With that being said, I think Lanez played chess really well with his situation on the album.
 Knowing that he is at his best when he plays a villain, he plays villain with a cherry on top on the album.
 Not only does Tory ruthlessly call out everyone that had something bad to say about him through powerful lyrics, gaudy punchlines, and steady flows, but he also addresses his situation with Megan Thee Stallion very openly.
-He also does a great job of picking up where he left off as a singer by gifting us with unbelievable melodies and fearless vocal performances.

 There isn’t anything that Tory Lanez can’t do musically.
 Unfortunately, there isn’t much he can do to completely fix his image either.
 While he may never gain respect from a bunch of his peers, I think it is impossible to ignore how unbelievable he is as a musician.